Jessweb87/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch Hook matches the active URL with a given path. you can get rid of the unnecessary Route component and access the match object.

 1. How would you explain form validation to someone who has never programmed before?

+The values received in the input fields can be validated on the change event handler.

 1. In 1-2 sentences, define end to end testing.

+is one of the testing levels where an application flow is tested in conjunction with the dependent systems.
+This is done to ensure smooth interaction with the backend & front-end applications such as databases or GUI using network channels and hence is referred as Chain Testing as well.

 ## Instructions